Uru in Blue: Uru in Blue (2013–)

 At the 2015 Fanime panel, Yamaga had characterized traditional methods of anime funding as unprofessional and lacking in standards, and that the inability of Uru in Blue to find financing in Japan had prompted him to seek it in Singapore, as announced there in 2014.
 During a 2016 appearance at FicZone in Spain, Sadamoto acknowledged that the 2015 release date for Urus "Overture" pilot film had already passed: "As I said before, it's something that depends on money.
 In this case, I'm really committed to the movie, I just love it.
 It is a slow process and lack of money is a real problem.
 Anyway, although I can not say anything about it right now, even if the current director leaves the project, I will stay involved in it."

 In June 2017, following the loss by Gainax of a lawsuit for delayed royalties brought by Khara, a studio established by former Gainax director Hideaki Anno, Yamaga stated both that Gainax was undergoing restructuring, and that production work had begun on Uru in Blue.
 In July and August 2018, Gainax's Fukushima branch was acquired by the Kinoshita Group, a conglomerate known largely for its housing and real estate business, but which currently manages the festival Tokyo Filmex, and whose distribution arm, Kino Films, releases around 15 movies yearly.
 Renamed Gaina, (Note: Gaina means "big" in the local dialect of Yonago, the hometown of Gainax co-founder Takami Akai; in his memoir, Yasuhiro Takeda remarks that upon establishing the original Gainax in 1984, Akai and Yamaga had independently decided to use the Yonago expression in the company name, adding an "x" at the end "to make [it] look more like 'the name of an anime robot.'"
 Takeda noted however that as used in Aichi, "gaina means 'rowdy' or 'loose cannon'...Rather funny, because that's not too far from the mark, either...") the anime division of the former Fukushima Gainax was relocated to Koganei in Tokyo.
-The following September, Gaina announced that it would take over production on Uru in Blue, "aiming for a worldwide release for the anime in 2022."
-An essay on the topic of civilization by Yamaga appearing in the December 22, 2022 issue of Niigata Keizai Shimbun described him as "currently working" on the project.
+The following September, Gaina announced that it would take over production on Uru in Blue, "aiming for a worldwide release for the anime in 2022".
+An essay on the topic of civilization by Yamaga appearing in the December 22, 2022, issue of Niigata Keizai Shimbun described him as "currently working" on the project.

+Gainax filed for bankruptcy in 2024 and was officially dissolved on December 11, 2025.
+Gigazine stated the film "may never be released" as a result.